mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 #### Dynamic framework

-This is the recommended workflow for manually integrating the SDK into an application targeting iOS 8 and above:
+This is the recommended workflow for manually integrating custom builds of the SDK into an application targeting iOS 8 and above:

-1. Build from source manually per above.
+1. Build from source manually, per above.

 1. Open the project editor, select your application target, then go to the General tab.
 Drag Mapbox.framework from the `build/ios/pkg/dynamic/` directory into the “Embedded Binaries” section.
 (Don’t drag it into the “Linked Frameworks and Libraries” section; Xcode will add it there automatically.)
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.